 - Chargebacks.
-The Truth in Lending Act and the Fair Credit Billing Act allow credit card users to challenge the purchases made on their account.
+The Truth in Lending Act and the Fair Credit Billing Act (FCBA) allow credit card users to challenge the purchases made on their account.
 This is referred to as a "chargeback" and is something that’s unique to credit cards.
-For example, if you buy tickets to an event that is later cancelled, you can have the charge taken off your bill – even if the company refuses to issue you a refund.
+For example, if you buy tickets to an event that is later canceled, you can have the charge taken off your bill — even if the company refuses to issue you a refund.
 Consumers are required to make a "good faith attempt" to resolve the issue with the merchant first.
 Failing that, a charge reversal can be filed if the purchase was in excess of $50.
 Such laws don’t exist for debit cards.
 That means disputing debit card charges is left up to the bank's policy.
 Most banks are willing to listen to a dispute and allow you to file for a refund.
-However, this process can be difficult – it all depends on the issuer and their practices.
+However, this process can be difficult — it all depends on the issuer and their practices.

 Merchants pay less for accepting debit card payments than they do for credit cards.
 Banks charge retailers fees for processing payments to cover the cost of fraud and maintaining the networks.
 The interchange fee, as it’s called, consists of a fixed flat rate plus a percentage of the total sale — usually 1.8% for credit card transactions, and around 0.3% for debit.

-This difference results in the fact that some merchants may require a minimum purchase account before accepting credit card transactions.
+As a result, some merchants may require a minimum purchase account before accepting credit card transactions.
 The maximum allowable amount, by law, is $10.
 Debit card minimums are less frequent, though they can happen.

+- Easier to get.
 It is easier to get a debit card, since they don’t require you to have any particular credit score.
 As long as you have a checking account you’ll be able to get a card.
 This is a double-edged sword.
 While a credit history isn’t required for debit cards, it also doesn’t help you to build one out.
 We explore this point in more detail in the following section.

 - Credit history.
 Opening up a credit card account will help you establish credit history.
 You don’t need to carry a balance on your account to reap the benefits.
 However, you need to make sure all your monthly payments are on time.
 Mismanaging a credit card account can very well ruin your credit score.

-Certain credit cards will also give you extended warranties and price protection on the things you buy.
+Certain credit cards will also give you extended warranties and price and purchase protection on the things you buy.
 If your item is stolen or accidentally damaged, the credit card company may refund your purchase if the retailer is not willing to.
 Most will also throw in an extra year on top of a manufacturer’s warranty (up to five years).
 Most debit cards don’t come with these benefits.

 These types of benefits come with a lot of small print and exemptions.
 However, they are still nice to have, even if you can’t entirely rely on them.
 They provide an extra option if all other means of getting compensation for a faulty purchase fall through.

 There is no direct impact to consumers who choose to swipe their debit card as a credit transaction.
-When you pay with debit and enter a pin, the transaction is instantaneous.
+When you pay with debit and enter a PIN, the transaction is instantaneous.
 The money is immediately deducted from your bank account.
-When choosing credit – and verifying the purchase with a signature – the money will be deducted once the merchant’s bank resolves the transaction.
+When choosing credit — and verifying the purchase with a signature — the money will be deducted once the merchant’s bank resolves the transaction.
 This can be instantaneous or take up to several days.
 However, there are no tangible benefits the consumer gains from processing their debit payment as credit.

 For merchants, swiping a transaction as credit will trigger the higher interchange fees associated with credit card payments.